zibneuro/cortexinsilico/README.md

 3) Set this folder as DATA_ROOT in the *voxelSpecFile*.

+4) Define the properties of the subvolume VOXEL_ORIGIN anf VOXEL_DIMENIONS within the *voxelSpecFile*.

 5) Run the network simulator in the SUBCUBE mode.

 ## How to implement and run custom statistics